-Walking or pacing is a common behaviour in people with dementia.
-It is very common for people at certain stages of dementia to pace up and down or leave their homes for long walks.
-This is usually a phase and doesn’t normally continue for a prolonged period.
+Walking or pacing up and down is common behaviour in people with dementia.
+It's very common for people at certain stages of dementia to pace up and down or leave their homes for long walks.
+This is a phase that doesn’t usually continue for long.

-There can be a number of reasons why they walk.
-They may leave the house intending to go to the shops or visit a friend and then simply forget where they're going.
-They may be bored or uncomfortable sitting at home and want to use up some energy, or they may be confused about what they should be doing and where they should be.
+The reasons why someone with dementia walks or paces may not be obvious, but they may leave the house intending to go to the shops, or visit a friend and then simply forget where they're going.
+They may be bored or uncomfortable sitting at home and want to use up some energy.
+Or they may simply be confused about what they should be doing and where they should be.